ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 If you have every asked one of these - or a related question - then welcome to the skip level meeting!
 For skip level meetings you meet with the direct reports of your managers with the goal of helping each of your managers become better bosses and make sure people on their team feel comfortable giving feedback directly.
 In addition you are building trust and working to improve the work environment.

 When gathering feedback, there are few key points to highlight
-- Ensure safety and anonymity - team members must be able to speak with minds without fear of retribution
+- Ensure safety and anonymity - team members must be able to speak their minds without fear of retribution
 - Tell your managers you are having them
 - Work with your managers to inform their direct reports you will be conducting these meetings

 **Agenda and topics**:
   - The agenda is driven by the direct report.
     - As a manager come prepared with questions; take notes, keep promises, and follow up
-  - The primary topic (goal) of this meeting is to obtain feedback about your managers, the organization, and/or team in general.
+  - The primary topic/goal of this meeting is to obtain feedback about your managers, the organization, and/or team in general.
-  - Note: this is not a "witch-hunt" or "gotcha" meeting, the intent is to utilize these meetings to improve the overall organization
+  - **Note**: this is not a "witch-hunt" or "gotcha" meeting, the intent is to utilize these meetings to improve the overall organization

 **Frequency:** monthly, quarterly
 - _Note: Plan ahead to schedule these meetings_ - If you have a large team you will have to spread these meetings out.
 At times I have also conducted group skip level meetings and brought a team of one of my manager's direct reports to lunch to chat about the organization and areas in which we can improve.